changQing111/gut_metagenome_disease_prediction/README.md

 ## Gut microbes predict disease based on kssd and machine learning algorithms

-#### 1. Download sra data from NCBI and ENA ,then sketch data by kssd
+#### 1. Download SRA data from NCBI and ENA ,then sketch data by kssd
 ```shell
 $ bash sketch.sh SRR22280929
 ```